firefox-devtools/debugger/docs/debugging-the-debugger.md

     }
 ```

-This will show a popup when we create a breakpoint.
+This will cause a popup to appear whenever we create a breakpoint.

-**Next steps**
+**Next Steps**

+Use your imagination!

-Use your imagination.
-What should Debugger do when a breakpoint is added?
+What should your version of the debugger do whenever a breakpoint is added?

-### Pausing FTW :red_circle:
+## Pausing FTW :red_circle:

-When the debugger pauses, the fun begins.
+When the debugger pauses, the fun begins!
 Here's a [gif](http://g.recordit.co/qutDioRQvy.gif) of what the debugger does normally when it pauses.

 **Goals**
 - Add logic on the pausing event.

 **Hints**

-Here's some example code that can help you to get started; `debugger.html/src/components/SecondaryPanes/Frames/WhyPaused.js` renders the pause reason into the sidebar, and `/debugger.html/src/utils/pause/why.js` is used in several places to expose the current paused state.
+Here's some example code that can help you get started:

+The file `debugger.html/src/components/SecondaryPanes/Frames/WhyPaused.js` renders the reason for the pause in the sidebar, and the file `/debugger.html/src/utils/pause/why.js` is used in several places to expose the current paused state.

-WhyPaused.js (Starts at line 42):
+**WhyPaused.js** (Starts at line 42):

 ```javascript
 export default function renderWhyPaused({ pause }: { pause: Pause }) {